rei/rei-cedar-docs/docs/release-notes/winter-2020/README.md

 - Update to `@rei/cedar` ^4.0.0
 - Update to `@rei/febs` ^6.0.0
 - Your package will need to have a build system set up to compile itself, as febs 6.0.0 no longer compiles packages in the `@rei` namespace.
-See the [@rei/component template](https://github.com/rei/component) for an example of build system, as well as [climber-details-page](https://git.rei.com/projects/FEDPAGES/repos/climber-details-page/browse) and [climbers-site](https://git.rei.com/projects/CLIMB/repos/climbers-site/browse/climbers-site) for a full example of micro-site integration
+See the [@rei/component template](https://github.com/rei/component) for an example of a build system, as well as [climber-details-page](https://git.rei.com/projects/FEDPAGES/repos/climber-details-page/browse) and [climbers-site](https://git.rei.com/projects/CLIMB/repos/climbers-site/browse/climbers-site) for a full example of a micro-site integration

 ## New Features